adore/daylight/doc/develop.md

   ````

 There are 2 main additions Daylight adds to `ActiveModelSerializer` to enable
-functionality from the client:
+functionality for the client.

 #### Through Associations

 In Rails you can setup your model to have a `has_one :through`.
 This is a
-special case for `ActiveModelSerializers` and downstream to the `Daylight`
+special case for `ActiveModelSerializers` and for the `Daylight` client.
+For
-client.
-For example:
+example if your model has associations setup like so:

   ````ruby
     class Post < ActiveRecord::Base